 Step 9.
 Write a business plan

 This should include a marketing and sales strategy and financials.
 It’s vital if you need to raise finance.
 It’s important regardless and should be a living document, regularly reviewed and updated.
 Here is a good Business Plan template to download and a great guide to putting your business plan together.
 If the thought of putting together a business plan makes your skin creep, then check out The Right-Brain Business Plan: A Creative, Visual Map for Success

 Step 10.
 Manage your cash flow

-As part of the business plan, start a Cash flow forecast and update it with actual achievements very regularly.
+Start a cashflow forecast and update it with actual achievements very regularly.
 A simple spreadsheet is usually adequate.
 Here is a great free cashflow tutorial and download.
 Even if you need a book-keeper to do this, do make sure that you personally understand it and review it very regularly.

 Step 11.
 Keep costs as low as possible

 Until your business model is established and you are making good sales, keep your spending as tight as you possibly can.
 There’s a lot you can do with very little money.
 If you do need a loan to get started, check-out the government-backed Start-up loans company.
 Those loans are unsecured, with very reasonable interest rates and you will be supported by an adviser and mentor.

 Step 12.
 Get your business kit in order